Keyboard shortcuts

 Async support

 Functions marked async: true are exposed through _async-suffixed C launchers that take a completion callback plus void* context.
-The generated Go wrapper turns that into a plain blocking call: it makes a buffered channel, stores it in the same callback registry the listener bindings use, launches the C call with an exported trampoline and the integer context id, then receives from the channel:
+Go has no ambient async runtime, so the generated wrapper turns that into a blocking call built on a channel: it makes a buffered channel, stores it in the same callback registry the listener bindings use, launches the C call with an exported trampoline and the integer context id, then receives from the channel.
+The generated doc comment states that the call blocks.
+From the kvstore sample:

 ctxID := wvCallbackStore(ch)